-Three principal types of guidance documents can by consulted by manufacturers seeking prequalification:
+Three principal types of guidance documents can be consulted by manufacturers seeking prequalification:

 - Technical Report Series (TRS) documents approved by the WHO Expert Committee on Specifications for Pharmaceutical Preparations (ECSPP)

-- guidance documents drafted by the WHO Prequalification Team
+- Guidance documents issued by the WHO Prequalification Unit

 Applicants for prequalification – be this in relation to active pharmaceutical ingredients, finished pharmaceutical products or quality control laboratories – should consult both relevant TRS and medicines prequalification guidance documents.